Happy 2026 to you all…wishing you everything you wish for yourselves!

 • to know the full story of how the documentary came about

-• to see the trailer Director Kelly Conlin has created to submit to Film Festivals.
+• Kelly Conlin is still awaiting news that it has been accepted for some film festivals.
 She feels a wider audience needs to know this information.
-We are hoping it reaches teacher training colleges
+We are hoping it reaches teacher training colleges via an educational distributor.

 • to continue donating to our program sponsorships, and